benkuper/Chataigne/README.md

 This software is under creation, any production usage is at your own risk !.
 This page will be updated once it comes to a stable version.

-You can find all the informations here : http://benjamin.kuperberg.fr/chataigne
+You can check it up here : http://benjamin.kuperberg.fr/chataigne

 Linux : [![Build Status](https://travis-ci.org/benkuper/Chataigne.svg?branch=master)](https://travis-ci.org/benkuper/Chataigne)